hengluchang/deep-news-summarization/README.md

 News summarization using sequence to sequence model in TensorFlow.

 ## Introduction
 This repo is a demonstration of abstractive summarization of news article exploiting Tensorflow [sequence to sequence model](https://www.tensorflow.org/tutorials/seq2seq/).
 This model is trainined on 1994-2004 Associated Press Worldstream (APW) newswires from English gigaword second edition.
-The examples below were the results of the model trained using AWS EC2 g2.2xlarge instance for 10 epochs, which took around 20 hours.
+The examples below were the results based on the model trained using AWS EC2 g2.2xlarge instance for 10 epochs, which took around 20 hours.

 ## Examples
 ### [News 1](https://www.highbeam.com/doc/1A1-D8SKOI7O0.html)